karaukeband/karauke_udn/docs/BUILDING.md

 [github](https://github.com).
 You can get this from the [git downloads page](https://git-scm.com/downloads)

-A step-by-step guide to installing this on windows is [here](docs/git-on-windows.md) .
+A step-by-step guide to installing this on windows is here [Installing git on Windows](docs/git-on-windows.md)

 For Mac users, install [homebrew](https://brew.sh/) if you don't already have it and then

     brew install git

 in a terminal/iterm2 window should do the trick.

 ### 3. (Optional) A decent terminal emulator